Jovan Belcher: College career

 Belcher attended the University of Maine, a Division I FCS school, and played on its Black Bears football team.
 Playing as an outside linebacker, he was fourth on the team in tackles in his first two seasons, registering 58 as a freshman in 2005 and 52 as a sophomore in 2006.

 Belcher had a standout season as a junior after he was switched from linebacker to defensive end.
 The Associated Press named him a second-team All-American, while Sports Network named him a third-team All-American.
 He led Maine's collegiate conference, the Colonial Athletic Association (CAA), with 10 sacks and 17 tackles for a loss.
 His sacks total was seventh-highest in the nation.

 Belcher was named a second-team preseason All-American by Lindy's Publications before his senior season in 2008, when he also served as a team co-captain.
 He led the CAA again with 17.5 tackles for losses.
 He also had 7.5 sacks and was the association's defensive player of the year.
 After the season, Belcher was named by the American Football Coaches Association and the Walter Camp Foundation as a first-team All-American in the Football Championship Subdivision, a grouping of smaller schools in the National Collegiate Athletic Association's Division I. He was the fourth multiple-time All-American in Black Bears history, following John Huard, Aaron Dashiell, and Stephen Cooper.

-Belcher, who was a strong student in high school and college, graduated from Maine with a degree in child development and family relations.
+Belcher, a strong student in high school and college, graduated from Maine with a degree in child development and family relations.
 "He always did his work, sat right up front," Ritacco, Belcher's high school coach and 10th-grade biology teacher, said later.
-After graduating from college, he won an Academic Momentum Award from the National Consortium for Academics and Sports' Scholar-Baller Program.
+After graduating from college, he won an Academic Momentum Award from the National Consortium for Academics and Sports Scholar-Baller Program.

 Professional career

-Prior to the 2009 NFL Draft, Belcher was considered one of the best small-school prospects and was expected to move to outside linebacker in the NFL.
+Prior to the 2009 NFL draft, Belcher was considered one of the best small-school prospects and was expected to move to outside linebacker in the NFL.
 He was projected by Sports Illustrated as a sixth-round draft pick.